info@fast4trans.com

 00201552196068

-Simply, Localization Quality Assurance, also known as Linguistic Quality Assurance (LQA) refers to a final process in a localization project (mostly games) where checking and verifying the localization in all its aspects takes place.
+Simply, Arabic localization Quality Assurance, also known as Linguistic Quality Assurance (LQA) refers to a final process in a localization project (mostly games) where checking and verifying the localization in all its aspects takes place.
 It has linguistic, visual, and functional focus points.

 The goal is to: